 He is saying, “BE STILL Don’t you have any faith?
 I am in COMPLETE control here.
 This event is no surprise to me.
 The storm will pass, you are in good hands”

 The storms are not fun.
 But they are inevitable.
-They come and they go, some are strong and terrifying and some are light.
+They come and they go, some are strong and terrifying.

 Storms get in the way of “our plans” and are usually very unwelcome.

 If you’re like me you try to “control” the storm.
 After Hannah’s fall I am still a little skittish.
 I have seriously considered constructing a giant hamster wheels for our kids to live in where they would be protected from life.
 I’m sure they would be socially adapted don’t you think?

 As crazy as that would be, it is just as crazy to think I am in any type of control of the storms of life.
 I have two options: